-German chancellor Angela Merkel that the health system would be overwhelmed if this number rose above 1.
+German chancellor Angela Merkel warned that the health system would be overwhelmed if this number rose above 1.

-New Zealand’s prime minister Jacinda Ardern that by testing, tracing and isolating, the country will keep this number under 1.
+New Zealand’s prime minister Jacinda Ardern emphasised that by testing, tracing and isolating, the country will keep this number under 1.

-And Dutch prime minister Mark Rutte he wouldn’t hesitate to reintroduce stricter measures if this number becomes higher than 1.
+And Dutch prime minister Mark Rutte said he wouldn’t hesitate to reintroduce stricter measures if this number becomes higher than 1.

 The number they’re talking about?
 The reproduction number.
 Governments around the world are basing their policies on this metric.